BaseGraph/BaseGraph/docs/classes/directedgraph.rst

 :ref:`LabeledDirectedGraph <labeleddirectedgraph>` that has no edge labels.
 They share most of their methods.

-To create a DirectedGraph of 5 vertices, use
+To create a :ref:`DirectedGraph <directedgraph>` of 5 vertices, use

 .. code-block:: cpp